nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 **MSS**

 1. User types in command to rename old tag with new tag name
-2. AddressBook shows list of persons whose tag will change
-3. AddressBook prompts user to confirm
+2. AddressBook shows list of persons whose tag will change, and prompts user to confirm action.
-3. User confirms
+3. User confirms to action to `replace`.
-4. AddressBook changes tag names of people listed
+4. AddressBook changes tag names of people listed.
 Use case ends.

 **Extensions**

 2a.
 The list is empty
 2a1.
 AddressBooks shows no existing tag name message Use case ends.

+3a.
+User chooses to cancel action
+Use case ends.

 ## Appendix C : Non Functional Requirements